dshetty3/Git-Cheat-Sheet/README.md

 Working files ---> Staging ---> Commit

-GIT STATUS
+1. GIT STATUS
     Check the status of the files
         ```git status

-TRACK AND UNTRACK FILES
+2. TRACK AND UNTRACK FILES
     Track the files
         ```git add (file-name)

-    Untarack it
+    Untrack it
         ```git rm --cached (file-name)

-TRACK ALL FILES
+3. TRACK ALL FILES
     Track all files
         ```git add .

-COMMIT
+4. COMMIT
     Creating a snapshot or writing an entry in history book
         ```git commit -m "your message"

-MODIFY A FILE
+5. MODIFY A FILE
     View Differences
         ```git diff
         later press q to exit